Hlhodges6563/Hlhodges6563/README.md

 Hello!
-My name is Hannah, a passionate Business Intelligence Analyst and aspiring Data Professional with a knack for turning data into actionable insights.
+My name is Hannah, a passionate Business Intelligence Analyst and Data Professional with a knack for turning data into actionable insights.
 My work focuses on leveraging tools like Power BI, Python, and advanced analytics to drive decision-making and improve operations.

 🌟 About Me